iCliniq Logo

 The immunodeficiency related to T-cell is the result of congenital disorders or disorders related secondary to severe infections, where infants lack protection against viruses or bacteria.
 Newborns are often seen with persistent infection because of this disorder, and as a result, their physical growth is prolonged and often creates life-threatening complications.

 • Disturbance in Organogenesis: The thymus plays an essential role in the development of mature T-cells from bone marrow.
-It is developed from the pharyngeal pouch creating an epithelial component from the endothelial layer and a mesenchymal capsule from the neural crest.
-Numerous cell types interact together to develop the thymus, and the first developmental phase when the thymus and many of the organs are developed is called organogenesis in embryonic development.
-When due for some reason, this cycle is disturbed, it causes an interruption in T-cells' maturation processes.
+It is developed from the pharyngeal pouch, creating an epithelial component from the endothelial layer and a mesenchymal capsule from the neural crest.
+Numerous cell types interact together to develop the thymus, and the first developmental phase, when the thymus and many of the organs are developed, is called organogenesis in embryonic development.
+When for some reason, this cycle is disturbed, it causes an interruption in T-cells' maturation processes.

 • Deficiencies Caused by Hereditary and Congenital Defects:

-• Severe Combined Immunodeficiency: It is caused when the genetic defects disable the precursor to identifying between T-cells and B-cells.
-Even though at the time of birth they appear very normal, there are high chances of the development of infections, and due to that, chances of surviving are very less.
+• Severe Combined Immunodeficiency: It is caused when genetic defects disable the precursor to identify between T-cells and B-cells.
+Even though at the time of birth, they appear very normal, there are high chances of the development of infections, and due to that, chances of surviving are very low.
 It is usually inherited in an autosomal recessive pattern; each one of the parents passes one defective gene to the child.
 Hematopoietic (blood-forming) stem cell transplant is the primary mode of treating severe combined immunodeficiency.
 Moreover, enzyme replacement therapy- PEGADA and gene therapy also show some promising results.

 • Chronic Granuloma Disease: It is a genetic disorder where white blood cells are unable to kill bacterial or fungal infections.
-Mutation of gene is the main factor behind phagocytes-type of white blood cells, unable to provide protection against infections.
+Mutation of genes is the main factor behind phagocyte-type white blood cells, which are unable to provide protection against infections.
 A lifelong medication and injection of interferon-gamma can manage the infection.
-Additionally, bone marrow transplant and gene therapy has proven to be very successful in infants with chronic granuloma diseases.
+Additionally, bone marrow transplants and gene therapy have proven to be very successful in infants with chronic granuloma diseases.

 • Deficiencies Caused by Infection: